Is Your Translation Agency SEO-Focused?

 Beyond Localized Keywords

-There are translation agencies that specialize website translation and the unique digital-first challenges they pose.
+There are translation agencies that specialize in website translation and the unique digital-first challenges they pose.
 They conduct the kind of authentic, market-specific keyword research that drives organic traffic—and is so persuasive, it improves on-site engagement, too.

 But that’s not where these technically-advanced approaches end.
 It’s where they begin.
 They also localize “under the bonnet” text that resides in website metadata—this is content often neglected by traditional translation services—that also improve a site’s search rankings.